 Frustrated by what it considered unsympathetic publishers and an apathetic vernacular press, ASRAB eventually took advantage of its connections to present its Tezuka protest directly before several high-profile institutions in the United States.

-Those institutions included the Washington D.C.-based Joint Center for Political and Economic Studies; the Black Business Council; the Smithsonian Institute’s National Museum of American History; students and staff of Howard University, the prestigious black college; the New York-based Council on Interracial Books for Children; and the city of Baltimore’s Community Relations Commission, whose director, John B. Ferron, publicly called such images “an absolute insult” to blacks.
+Those institutions included the Washington D.C.-based Joint Center for Political and Economic Studies; the Black Business Council; the Smithsonian Institution’s National Museum of American History; students and staff of Howard University, the prestigious black college; the New York-based Council on Interracial Books for Children; and the city of Baltimore’s Community Relations Commission, whose director, John B. Ferron, publicly called such images “an absolute insult” to blacks.

 The Congressional Black Caucus, an influential group of legislators within the U.S. Congress, also recognized ASRAB’s efforts.
 Back home in Japan, ASRAB’s campaign was virtually unknown to the public; in the United States the group gained wide-ranging publicity and solidarity from various sectors of the black community.

-Kuwahara’s devotion to the issue of racial prejudice began in 1988 when she was an assistant professor at Xavier University in Louisiana.
+Kuwahara’s devotion to the issue of racial prejudice began in 1988 when she was an assistant professor at Xavier University of Louisiana.
 She went there fully confident that she knew enough about American students to teach at the predominantly black university.

 Instead, she said, like “an average Japanese person,” she discovered how little she knew about black people and culture.